Indications for: Nortriptyline Oral Solution

 Nortriptyline Oral Solution Warnings/Precautions:

 Increased risk of suicidal thinking and behavior in children, adolescents and young adults; monitor for clinical worsening and unusual changes.
 Monitor for emergence of serotonin syndrome; discontinue if occurs.
 Mania/hypomania.
 Bipolar disorder.
 Psychosis.
 ECT.
 Cardiovascular disease.
+Avoid in Brugada syndrome.
 Angle-closure glaucoma.
 Urinary retention.
 Epilepsy.
 Hyperthyroidism.
 Diabetes.
 Liver disorders.
 Monitor plasma levels if dose >100mg/day.
 Elderly.
 Pregnancy.
 Nursing mothers.

 Nortriptyline Oral Solution Classification: